-The quick answer to “What is DHCP?” (or Dynamic Host Configuration Protocol) is that it’s the standard mechanism to dynamically assign IP addresses within a network.
-IP, which stands for Internet Protocol, is how devices on a network communicate with each other.
+The answer to “What is DHCP?” is that it’s the standard mechanism to dynamically assign IP addresses within a network.
+It stands for Dynamic Host Configuration Protocol.

-At home, DHCP assigns IP addresses to your smartphones, laptops, tablets, and IoT (internet of things) devices like doorbell cameras.
+At home, dynamic host configuration protocol (DHCP) assigns IP addresses to your smartphones, laptops, tablets, and devices like doorbell cameras.
 When you use wifi on your home network, typically your router is a DHCP server.

 In this glossary entry, we’ll explore the fundamentals of how DHCP works.
 Then, we’ll take a deeper look at two aspects: dynamic addressing and the communications protocol.